 If you’re having a baby, a financial advisor can help with cash flow planning for the additional expenses associated with having a child and assist with starting a college education fund.

 If one of your family members passes away, a financial advisor can help with retitling and distributing assets.
 Depending on whether the family member is a parent, spouse, child or more distant relative, there may be a variety of factors to consider.
-In complex situations, the financial advisor, CPA and estate attorney may work together to handle various aspects of settling the estate.
+In complex situations, the financial advisor, certified public accountant (CPA) and estate attorney may work together to handle various aspects of settling the estate.

 A large percentage of our clients come to us in their 50s or early 60s, as retirement is starting to feel like it’s “just around the corner”.
 A financial advisor can help you figure out if you’ve saved enough to retire at your desired age, how much you can safely spend from your portfolio each year after retirement and how to allocate your investments, including how aggressive or conservative you should be.